SupaMinovative/SupaMinovative/README.md

 ## 🎯 Goal:

-To build a strong foundation in IT and pursue further education (Duales Studium) in software development.
+To build a strong foundation in IT and pursue further education in software development.

 ## 🌍 Languages: